Het32/osmanlica-klavye/README.md

 **Ottoman language keyboard layout for Linux (ubuntu,pardus etc.)**

+Info

+Ottoman Language is a version of modern day Turkish that existed before "The Turkish Language Reform".
+Even though Ottoman Language is just an old version of Turkish that written with "Elifba"(Islamic-Arabic alphabet) it has lots of differences from modern Turkish, more than enough to have its own identity.
+Today's native speaker of Turkish cannot read books that older than 200 years old.
+Ottoman language can be partially written with Arabic keyboard layout but just like some letter differences between French-German-English etc.  Ottoman Language has its own differences with Arabic-Persian-Urdu etc. to have an accurate writing experience of Ottoman language with the keyboard you need a specialized layout and this is it.

-This keyboard written by hand for Pardus(a debian based turkish operating system.)
+This keyboard written by hand for Pardus(a debian based Turkish operating system.)
-Can be used on other Debian based systems.
-Possibly any system that use xkb for keyboard layout maybe with a little configuration.
+Can be used on other Debian based systems (Ubuntu Fedora etc.) possibly any system that use xkb for keyboard layout.

 Attention!
 Use sudo codes wisely they can damage your system.
 I do not take any respontibility but this is how i did it and it is working without any problem.

 First back up:
 > cp -b /usr/share/X11/xkb/rules/evdev.xml /home/[User Name]/Desktop

 * Choose a keyboard.
-Osmanlıca (Q) is based on US/Latin configuration(qwerty) with some arrangements.
-Osmanlıca (F) is based on "Turkish F Keyboard" which invented for faster writings but rarely used.
-Still up to you.
+//Osmanlıca (Q) is based on US/Latin configuration(qwerty) with some arrangements.
+//Osmanlıca (F) is based on "Turkish F Keyboard" which invented for faster writings in Turkish but rarely used.
 * Download 3 file in the folder direcly to desktop.
-* Copy and paste codes in the **Beni Oku** file one by one to the terminal.(don't forget to pres enter each time)
+* Copy and paste codes in the **Beni Oku-Readme** file one by one to the terminal.(don't forget to pres enter each time)
 * Go to keyboard options and choose **Layout** from the upper menu.
 Then add Osmanlıca.
 * If you are going to use 2 keyboard at the same time specify a combination from **Chance layout option** for switching between 2 keyboard.
 * Relog or restart your computer for changes to apply.